MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/production-how-to-flush-components-according-to-operation-output.md

 -   High component consumption in early operations

 ### <a name="automatic-reporting---forward-flushing-by-operation"></a>Automatic Reporting - Forward Flushing by Operation
-Flushing by operation allows you to deduct stock during a specific operation in the routing of the parent item.
+Flushing by operation allows you to deduct inventory during a specific operation in the routing of the parent item.
 Material is tied to the routing using routing link codes, which correspond to routing link codes applied to components in the production BOM.

 The flush takes place when the operation that has the same routing link code is started.
 Started means that some activity is recorded in the output journal for that operation.
 And that activity might just be that a setup time is entered.